blue99119/Airbnb-User-Analysis/README.md

 # Airbnb-User-Analysis
-The analysis for the below kaggle competition. https://www.kaggle.com/competitions/airbnb-recruiting-new-user-bookings/overview
+The analysis is for the below kaggle competition. https://www.kaggle.com/competitions/airbnb-recruiting-new-user-bookings/overview